 Washed and artificially distressed denim has already been broken in, allowing you to see its particular fade right away.

 Raw denim — you'll know it by its stiff feel — will fade naturally over time in a pattern based on your activities.
 The longer you go without washing raw denim, the more personalized the jeans will become, displaying a customized set of fading patterns.
 If you can wait to wash, you'll also preserve the indigo and stiff texture of the denim.
+You can take care of any odors by spritzing your jeans with some fabric spray, too.

 But what about the bacteria colonizing the denim on your lower hemisphere?
 In 2011, a microbiology student at the University of Alberta put it to the test.
 He went 15 months without washing his jeans, then tested the denim's bacterial content.
 He compared the findings to another pair of jeans that had been washed a mere two weeks earlier.
 The bacteria content on both pairs of jeans was nearly identical.
+No less a denim authority than Levi's recommends washing your jeans once every 10 wears, at most, adding that some Levi's staffers have jeans they've never washed.
+Ever.

 So if you don't want to wash your jeans, how do you keep them clean?
 Levi's used to recommend freezing jeans to kill bacteria and odor, something that was later proven to be a myth.